Last updated on January 24th, 2026

 - Pour yeast and water mixture into flour and mix with a rubber spatula just until combined.
 Set spatula aside and begin to mix by hand, wetting your hand before mixing to prevent sticking.
 As you mix, reach underneath the dough and pull ¼ of it up and stretch it out and back over the top of the dough to the other side.
 Turn the dough and repeat 3 or more times until a ball has formed.
 At this point the dough will be sticky.
 Sprinkle flour over the dough and cover with a dry tea towel to let rise for 1 hour or until it has grown to about 30% larger and is puffy and smooth.

 - Uncover dough and, with wet hands, pull one side of the dough out from the centre and stretch and fold it back over the remaining dough, gently pressing the edges downward to seal the edge.
 Turn bowl 90 degrees and repeat, stretching then folding the dough three more times so the seam faces upward.
-Place ball seam side down, dust with flour then cover again and let sit for 1 hour.
+Turn ball seam side down, dust with flour then cover again and let sit for 1 hour.

-- Remove cover once again and perform 4 coil folds (*see note below), lifting and stretching the dough from the centre, turning clockwise 90 degrees after each fold until 4 to 6 folds have been completed.
+- Remove cover once again and perform 4 coil folds (*see notes), lifting and stretching the dough from the centre, turning clockwise 90 degrees after each fold until 4 to 6 folds have been completed.
 Tuck edges underneath and brush entire surface of dough with olive oil.
 Cover bowl tightly and let stand to rise overnight.

 - Once the dough has doubled or tripled in size by morning, it’s ready to be divided.
 Turn out the dough onto a lightly floured surface and dust with flour.
 Using a dough scraper, divide it into equally sized portions (two or three pieces depending on how many pizzas you’re making).

-- Sprinkle a little flour on your hands then pre-shape your pizza dough using the cinch method (*see note below).
+- Sprinkle a little flour on your hands then pre-shape your pizza dough using the cinch method (*see notes).
 Working gently and taking care not to degas the dough, slowly fold each section over into itself while turning it in your hands, pinching the dough towards the bottom as you go to create a ball with no seam left.
 Repeat with remaining sections, placing them into a lightly floured, high-walled baking dish as you go.
 (I like to use an airtight glass covered baking dish at this stage, but a baking sheet and plastic wrap will also work.)
 Lightly flour the tops, cover and let proof for 5-6 hours until you’re ready to stretch out your dough.
 At this point the dough balls will have relaxed a little and be soft and puffy to the touch.

 - Once you’re ready to bake your pizza, transfer dough, still in proofing container, to refrigerator and chill for at least 30 minutes.
 This cold proof will help further strengthen the dough to make it easier to shape.
 While the dough is chilling, preheat oven to 500ºF (260ºC) and prepare your toppings.